gitter-badger/toybox/README.md

 [+] Need a way to browse all posts page by page, sorted by last_modified_date.
 Show only titles, user may click in to see the content of the post.

+[+] After reading the Django document, I realized user login/register should be handled by the project, not any single app.
+We should move the corresponding part to the project folder or a separate app.
+I am not sure which way is better, but the project folder might be easier to work with.

 ## General Knowledge:

 [+] Understand function `reverse()` and its role in `HttpResponseRedirect( reverse(...) )`.